-There are thousands of used car dealers in the United States.
-However there are relatively few who specialize in Antique, vintage and classic cars, trucks, muscle cars, hot rods or roadsters.
+There are thousands of used classic car dealers in the United States who specialize in antique, vintage and classic cars, trucks, muscle cars, hot rods or roadsters.
 Used car dealers who specialize in older vehicles are often collectors themselves and are very familiar with specific makes, models and years of vehicles.
 If they do not have what you're looking for they will probably know where to find it and will do so for a small commission.
 In addition, they will also be familiar with the peculiarities of financing, insuring and shipping older vehicles.
 Here are some tips for locating a used car dealer that can meet your needs.

 1967 Pontiac GTO *

 Use car dealers who specialize in unique, collectible cars will be a part of a network of like minded car buffs.
 They will belong to or at least know of local car clubs, auction houses, dealers and individuals with the same interests.
 A good way to start your search is to find examples of the vehicle you want on the Internet and then backtrack to the car dealer who is advertising it.
 Once you find prospective dealers, put together some relevant questions and go "interview" them.
 Remember that you are the customer and they want your business so don't be shy about asking pointed questions.
 You want to find out all you can about their business experience and practices before you get too involved.
 For example, find out how long they have been in business, get a list of references so you can verify their ethics, ask them about their experiences with the particular vehicle you are looking for, notice how they maintain their office and shop (which indicates how they will care for you), ask about their markup and finder's fee, and find out if they can help with financing, insurance and shipping (if needed).
 Most importantly, whether or not they happen to have the perfect car, do not agree to anything on the first visit.